hmxmilohax/rb3-pc/pages/english/instruments/guitars/rcmv3.md

 Start up up RCM Programming Tool.

 In the start screen, select your Device.
-It will usually show up as "`V3 Adapter - Guitar (PS2/Emulation)`".
+It will usually show up as "`V3 Adapter - RB Guitar`".
 After that, click on "`Configure`" and wait for the progress bar to finish.

 ![A screenshot of RCM Programming Tool's first screen. "`Selected Device`" is set to Raspberry Pi Pico and Input Type is set to "Directly Wired".](https://rb3pc.milohax.org/images/instruments/xtra/rcm/seldevv3.png "RCM Programming Tool: Initialize")